 A go-to for pizza, this location is nestled right along the water of Brooklyn Bridge Park near the epic string of hidden playgrounds right off of Atlantic Avenue.
 Come early so the kids can expend their bountiful energy on the slides and swings (or splash park) then head to Fornino's rooftop restaurant to enjoy the sunset with views of Manhattan and the Statue of Liberty over brick-oven pizza.
-Note: The restaurant is open seasonally only.
+Note: The restaurant is open seasonally only (weather permitting, May–October).

 Greenwood Park — South Park Slope

 555 Seventh Avenue

 Families flock to this South Park Slope beer garden that sits in a former gas station and boasts a combined 13,000 square feet of indoor and outdoor space.
-Parents can enjoy 60 beers on tap while kids can play bocce in one of three courts and enjoy kids' concerts.
+Parents can enjoy 60 beers on tap while kids can play bocce or beanbag toss.
 The menu offers everything from classic tater tots to Greek salads.
 Their warm pretzels are a big hit with the kids.
-This place does fill up, and it is strictly 21 and older after 7 pm and cash only.
+This place does fill up, and it is strictly 21 and older after 7pm.